PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 methodological detail is needed in the main text) perhaps supplementary materials could be used to help keep things streamlined in the main text.

 > This was an oversight on my part, and I do apologize for this.
 The code (under the FOSS MIT license) was linked to the preprint version, and I did not checked that it was also linked in the main text.
-The code is accessible on GitHub, as well as on OSF.io (a DOI is given in the main text).
+The code is accessible on GitHub, as well as on OSF.io (a DOI is given in the main text -- `https://osf.io/jkewd/`).
 Following the changes requested by the reviewers, I have done a lot of refactoring, so the code should be easier to read.
 In addition, the code is now more efficient, although this does not remove the need for a cluster to reproduce the full experiments.

 "which is within the range of usually observed connectance values for empirical food webs" (line 135). "there is an almost 1:1 relationship between 𝜉 and